-These rules' sections of life's everyday safety tips can help protect you from potential harm or natural disaster.
+This section on life's everyday safety tips can help protect you from potential harm or natural disaster.
 Who knows - perhaps if you take notice and put these precautions into practice - it might save your life!

 UK RULES A-Z: Knowledge is power!
 Browse an alphabetical list of rules and regulations in the United Kingdom.

-OUTDOOR ACTIVITY REGULATIONS: Reducing injuries during leisure, and engendering health and safety around the home, begins with proper planning.
+Reducing injuries during leisure, and engendering health and safety around the home, begins with proper planning.
 Perhaps the first step is to prepare for a worst case scenario - an emergency at home.

-Prudent home emergency planning includes knowing how to urgently shut off the electrical supply (circuit breakers and isolation switch), close the water feed (stop cock), and learn how to shut off the gas meter.
+Prudent home emergency planning includes knowing how to urgently shut off the electrical supply (circuit breakers and isolation switch), close the water feed (stopcock), and learn how to shut off the gas meter.

 Looking after the health and safety of the public is all about people and culture - a team game.
 Practical steps are needed to protect yourself and other people around you, avoiding foreseeable suffering, major injuries, and real harm.

-TIPS FOR KEEPING SAFE: Learn how to stay safe around the most vulnerable locations.
+Learn how to stay safe around the most vulnerable locations.
 Find out where certain areas of street crime increases risk to your personal security.

-HOW TO SURVIVE DANGER: The general rules of survival are easier to follow and prioritize using the power of thought along with a prudent escape plan.
+The general rules of survival are easier to follow and prioritize using the power of thought along with a prudent escape plan.

-HOW TO SURVIVE A TERRORIST ATTACK: A simplified definition of terrorism is 'a coerced unlawful use of force and violence against persons or property'.
+A simplified definition of terrorism is 'a coerced unlawful use of force and violence against persons or property'.

-MI5: Anyone can report suspicious activity to MI5 (also known as the Security Service).
+Anyone can report suspicious activity to MI5 (also known as the Security Service).
 They will investigate any threats to national security, including terrorism and espionage.

-WORKPLACE RULINGS: Following local rules and safe working procedures is about understanding hazardous risks and knowing what can harm you.
+Following local rules and safe working procedures is about understanding hazardous risks and knowing what can harm you.
 Keeping the workplace clutter free and tidy reduces trips, slips, and common fall incidents.
 In simply terms, health and safety is about prevention rather than a cure.

 There are strict laws in the UK which aim to prevent people from being harmed or suffering ill health during our daily lives and especially in our working environment.
 We must not put ourselves or the public around us in danger.
 The regulations apply to all of life's activities and to businesses of all sizes.